Updated April 12, 2021

 This is a giant test to see if your dog or cat is allergic to part of their existing diet.
 Therefore, if we design a diet with NO previously used ingredients there should be no reaction.
 You can’t be allergic to something your body has never encountered.

 You have to make a simple diet entirely out of ingredients your dog or cat has never eaten.
-Your diet won’t be balanced but if your pet is adult, in good health and not pregnant, no harm should occur.
+Your diet won’t be balanced but if your pet is adult, in good health and not pregnant, no harm should occur over the trial period.

 Step 2: Make the diet

-For dogs, choose one meat and one carbohydrate source in roughly equal quantities.
-Ingredients might include one of: goat, camel, rabbit, kangaroo, unusual fish species, duck, plus one of: pumpkin, sweet potato, potato, tapioca, etc. By all means, cook it in batches to save time.
+For dogs, choose one meat and one carbohydrate source at a proportion of 1:2 or 1:3.
+Ingredients might include one of: [goat, camel, rabbit, kangaroo, fish species] plus one of: [pumpkin, sweet potato, potato, tapioca] etc. By all means, cook it in batches to save time.
+Turkey and duck may be best avoided due to possible cross-reaction with chicken allergy.

 For cats, just choose one meat source from the above list and there’s no need to cook.
 It’s a lot easier.
-However, never buy ‘pet grade’ meats if they are fed alone, only use meats fit for human consumption.
-Read why here.
+However, only use meats fit for human consumption.
+The meat needs to be 100% pure, with nothing else packed on the same equipment without cleaning.

 Step 3: Never, never compromise

 This is the critical thing: the immune system is the most sensitive detector we know.
 It can’t be fooled.
-There’s no point in doing an elimination diet until every member of the household is on the same team.
+There’s no point in doing an elimination diet until every member of the household is on the same team and agrees to avoid treats or accidental food access.

 Step 5: Rechallenge the original diet

-This is the real test; do they get itchy again when they start eating the old food?
+The real test is this: do the skin or gastrointestinal problems return when they go back to the old food?
 Otherwise the improvement might have been due to something else.
-If you get a worsening of itch after rechallenge, your pet most likely has a food allergy.
+If you get a worsening after rechallenge, your pet most likely has a food allergy.
 The next step is to find out to what…

 Step 6: Identify the allergen(s)